llhotka/tiphys/README.md

 https://github.com/llhotka/tiphys
 ```

-For bug reports and feture requests, please use the
+For bug reports and feature requests, please use the
 [issue tracker](https://github.com/llhotka/tiphys/issues).

-<a name="name">1</a>: Tiphys was the steersman and navigator on
+1: Tiphys was the steersman and navigator on Jason's Argo.
-Jason's Argo.